Nobel Prize Winners in Economics ...

 Perhaps more generous unemployment benefits give rise to higher unemployment and longer search times.

-Problems of the commons can be alleviated by user associations.
+2009 Oliver E Williamson & Elinor Ostrom - The Tragedy of the Commons.
+Problems of the commons can be alleviated by user associations and self organising cooperation.
+The Boundary of the Firm.
+Polycentric Systems.
 Leaders resolve conflicts within firms.

 2008 Paul Krugman - Global Trade Patterns.
 Trade & Globalisation, Synergies of specialisation & scale.